ipduh/fmvsrr/README.md

 ( AWMN is a wireless BGP internet where each wireless node has an Autonomous System Number and 1 to 15 routers with wireless interfaces.
 The routing within each node is done with static Routes or some iGP --usually OSPF-- or iBGP with next-hop-self. )

+We assume that:

+The maintenance cost is equal to the number of iBGP sessions --the number of connections in the mesh.

+The total configuration cost is equal to the number of (neighbor) configuration stanzas for all iBGP connections.

+The cost of adding a router is equal to the number of (neighbor) iBGP configuration stanzas needed in all the nodes in the mesh.

 ![discription](https://github.com/ipduh/fmvsrr/blob/master/full_mesh_vs_rr.gif)